Home » Indian Polity » Charter Act of 1853

 Read all about the Charter Act 1853.
 The East India Company‘s last charter act was the one from 1853.
 In contrast to preceding charter acts from 1793, 1813, and 1833, which extended the charter for 20 years, the Charter Act of 1853 reaffirmed the Company’s authority and permitted it to keep the territories and revenues of Indian lands in the trust of the Crown for an unspecified amount of time.

-When the charter act of 1853 was passed, Lord Dalhousie was the Governor-General of India.
-The Charter Act of 1853 is extremely important since it inaugurates India’s parliamentary system.
+When the Charter Act of 1853 was passed, Lord Dalhousie was the Governor-General of India.
+The Charter Act of 1853 is extremely important since it inaugurated India’s parliamentary system.
 This article goes into great detail about the topic “Charter Act of 1853,” which is a significant component of the syllabus for the Indian Polity and Governance section of the UPSC/IAS Exam.

 The Charter Act 1853 History

 Due to the court of directors and board of control’s attendance, the delivery business has been delayed and overextended.
-The British East India Company had previously acquired Sind and Punjab as well as a number of other Indian states; therefore there were territorial and political changes in India following the Charter Act of 1833.
+The British East India Company had previously acquired Sind and Punjab as well as some other Indian states; therefore, there were territorial and political changes in India following the Charter Act of 1833.

 The British parliament agreed to renew the East India Company’s charter in 1853 based on the aforementioned factors.
 The Company appointed two Committees to investigate the Company’s affairs in the prior year.
 Their findings were used to create and pass the Charter Act of 1853.